 But with revenue in mind, don’t forget about your vision.
 Focusing on urgent tasks only can blur your vision of a product, which can be dangerous in the long run.
 A simple rule to avoid it – divide time and resources and spend e.g. 30% of time building your long-term vision and the rest to introduce features that will help you maintain and acquire new customers now.

 How to get feedback for your product roadmap

 Collecting feedback from customers is easy – you can talk to them using chat, email, send surveys or even call them – it’s up to you what you choose.
-Just remember about creating information flows – the support team should note all feature requests to make them available to the product team.
+If you choose the right product feedback software that is easy to implement, you can start collecting product feedback in minutes.